St. Louis: 21st century

 The urban revitalization projects that started in the 1980s continued into the new century.
 The city's old garment district, centered on Washington Avenue in the Downtown and Downtown West neighborhoods, experienced major development starting in the late 1990s as many of the old factory and warehouse buildings were converted into lofts.
 The American Planning Association designated Washington Avenue as one of 10 Great Streets for 2011.
 The Cortex Innovation Community, located within the city's Central West End neighborhood, was founded in 2002 and has become a multi-billion dollar economic engine for the region, with companies such as Microsoft and Boeing currently leasing office space.
 The Forest Park Southeast neighborhood in the central corridor has seen major investment starting in the early 2010s.
 Between 2013 and 2018, over $50 million worth of residential construction has been built in the neighborhood.
 The population of the neighborhood has increased by 19% from the 2010 to 2020 Census.

 The St. Louis Rams of the National Football League controversially returned to Los Angeles in 2016.
-The city of St. Louis sued the NFL in 2017, alleging the league breached its own relocation guidelines to profit at the expense of the city.
+The city of St. Louis sued the NFL in 2017, alleging the league breached its relocation guidelines to profit at the expense of the city.
 In 2021, the NFL and Rams owner Stan Kroenke agreed to settle out of court with the city for $790 million.

-On May 16, 2025, a mile-wide EF3 tornado struck northern parts of St. Louis, killing 5.
-According to mayor Cara Spencer, the tornado produced up to $1.6 billion in damage, and governor Mike Kehoe stated on behalf of FEMA that the scope of residential damage was the worst since the Joplin tornado over a decade prior.